 - The legacy resource owner endpoint is disabled.

-- Passwordless authentication is implemented at this endpoint, so it will be disabled as well.
-Support for OIDC-conformant passwordless authentication will be added in future releases.
+- Passwordless authentication for embedded login is implemented at this endpoint, so it will be disabled as well.

 - The /oauth/access_token endpoint, used for social authentication from native mobile applications, is disabled.
 An OIDC-conformant alternative will be added in future releases.

 scopeparameter of authentication requests will comply to the OIDC specification:

 - OIDC-conformant clients cannot be the source or target client of a delegation request.

 I don't want to make all these changes at once!

 The "OIDC Conformant" flag will force all of these changes at the same time for a given client, but it's not the only option to gradually transition to the OIDC-conformant authentication pipeline.